pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/03-script-of-the-week/02-script-of-the-week-2.md

 - [Install](/installing-pixie/) Pixie on your cluster.

-- In the [Live UI](https://work.withpixie.ai/), select the `sotw/dns_external_fqdn_list` script.
+- In the <CloudLink url="/">Live View</CloudLink>, select the `sotw/dns_external_fqdn_list` script.
 If you don't see any results, try increasing the timespan using the `start` value in the top right.
 Re-run the script with `cmd/ctrl+enter` or using the "RUN" button in the top right.

 - This script outputs a list of all of the **external** fully qualified domain names from successful DNS requests made in your cluster.
 Click on the "NUM_REQUESTS" column title to sort by number of requests per fully qualified domain name (FQDN).